 What Happens to Christmas Trees After the Holidays?

-The Christmas season ended months ago.
-And millions upon millions of Christmas trees have long since been hauled to the curb; yesterday's symbol of holiday joy transformed in a flash to nothing more than today's trash.
+The Christmas season ended months ago, and now, millions upon millions of Christmas trees have long since been hauled to the curb; yesterday's symbol of holiday joy transformed in a flash to nothing more than today's trash.

-Do you ever wonder what happens to all of those millions of discarded Christmas trees every year?
+Have you ever wondered what happens to Christmas trees after the holidays each year?
 We did.
-So we decided to do a bit of research.
-And we discovered that the ending isn't really so sad for many of those tossed-away trees.
+So we decided to do a bit of research and discovered that the ending isn't really so sad for many of those tossed-away trees.

-- Fish furniture.
-Fish like to have sheltered places to congregate, hangout and search for food.
+Fish like to have sheltered places to congregate, hang out and search for food.
 But many lake bottoms are rather desolate and bare.
 So lots of Christmas trees end on up lake bottoms nationwide, used by Fish and Game Departments for creating fish-friendly habitats.
 The trees are weighted down in some manner - often concrete or chains - and dropped into areas where they will most benefit the fish population.

-- Bird banquet.
 Lots of Christmas trees make an intermediate stop in the backyard before final disposal - much to the delight of the local bird population.
 After removing all ornamentation from the tree, many people convert their trees into temporary bird feeders.
 The trees dry up and begin to break down after several weeks.
-But in the meantime they can be re-decorated with edible birdie treats, things like:
+But in the meantime, they can be re-decorated with edible birdie treats, things like:

 - Strings of popcorn or dried fruit